petkorutesic/databases-slides/02-RelationalDatamodel.md

 is the *subset* of the *n-ary Cartesian product* of those sets.
 $$R \subseteq \\{A_1 \times A_2 \times ... \times A_n\\}$$
 <br/>
-In relational algebra it's called *relation state* and in a case of more sets  we have n-ary relation :
+In relational algebra we say *relation* or*relation state* we have:
 $$r(R) \subseteq (dom(A_1) × dom(A_2) × ... × dom(A_n))$$
 - total number of values (rows), or **cardinality** is
 <br/>